 In his research paper called ‘Value Investing: The Use of Historical Financial Statement Information to Separate Winners from Losers’, he noted:

 Embedded in that mix of companies, you have some that are just stellar.
 Their performance turns around.
-People become optimistic about the stock and it really takes off [but] half of the firms languish; they continue to perform poorly and eventually delist or enter bankruptcy.
+People become optimistic about the stock, and it takes off [but] half of the firms languish; they continue to perform poorly and eventually delist or enter bankruptcy.

-The F-score he developed essentially looks for companies that are profit-making, have improving margins, don't employ any (obvious) accounting tricks, and are strengthening their balance sheets.
-The score consists of nine variables are split into three groups:
+The F-score he developed essentially looks for profit-making companies that have improving margins, don't employ any (obvious) accounting tricks, and are strengthening their balance sheets.
+The score consists of nine variables split into three groups:

 More information on exactly how the Piotroski F-Score is calculated can be found in Appendix 2.
-In our back tests we ordered our universe according to their F-score without taking into account the valuations of the stocks.
-We first wanted to determine if the F-score on its own is a strong predictor of market outperformance, because if so, it may be an even better predictor in combination with other parameters valuation factors, for example.
+In our backtests, we ordered our universe according to their F-score without taking into account the valuations of the stocks.
+We first wanted to determine if the F-score is a strong predictor of market outperformance because, if so, it may be an even better predictor in combination with other parameters valuation factors, for example.